-As father’s day experiences go, a trip to the go-karting track is sure to be a winner with all of the family.
-TeamSport has karts suitable for 8 years upwards, and locations in East London (Docklands), North London (Edmonton) and South London (Mitcham).
+As Father’s Day experiences go, a trip to the go-karting track is sure to be a winner with the whole family.
+TeamSport has karts suitable for 8 years upwards, and locations in East London (Docklands), North London (Edmonton), West London (Acton) and South London (Mitcham).
 Head to the East London venue on the banks of the Thames for 800m of multi-level track and petrol karts.

 A dining experience is an ideal thing to do in London for Father’s Day.
 Head to Cabana in Covent Garden for the Amazon Brunch packed with Brazilian flavours, like Cinnamon Rabanada.
 And for something savoury, how about The Full Brasilian?

 A fun Father’s Day activity in London is surely a round of crazy golf.
-Putt in the Park has family friendly outdoor mini golf courses in Wandsworth, Battersea and Acton parks, with food, brews and refreshments available too.
+Putt in the Park has family-friendly outdoor mini golf courses in Wandsworth, Battersea and Acton parks, with food, brews and refreshments available too.
 There’s also Swingers in the West End and the City of London.
-But as 18 plus venues, it’s one to enjoy with the grown up children.
+But as 18+ venues, it’s one to enjoy with the grown up children.